cancer

 a mother of five.

-just home from china with our adopted daughter, bella, this wasn't part of our plan.
+we were just home from china after adopting our daughter, bella, and this wasn't part of our plan.

-my world crashed grey, but the sky stayed blue. a promise, that april sky. there would be blue skies again. but first, we had a lot of grey matter to make our way through.
+my world crashed grey, but the sky stayed blue. perhaps a promise---that april sky. there would be blue skies again. but first, we had a lot of storm clouds to make our way through. some pretty dark days.

-one month later, may 21st, i had a bilateral mastectomy. because of incredible science and God's grace, i was able to skip out on chemotherapy with a low risk oncotype dx number of 15.
+one month after my diagnosis--may 21st--i had a bilateral mastectomy. because of incredible science and God's grace, i was able to skip out on chemotherapy with clean margins, no lymph node involvement and a low risk oncotype dx number of 15. no chemo. no radiation. thank you, Jesus.

-it has been an arduous road to recovery. hard days. sad nights. my blogposts from april to august of 2011 tell how a mother of five battles through cancer. it tells the story. my story.
+it has been an arduous road to recovery. hard days. sad nights. my blogposts from april to august of 2011 tell a little bit of what the first few months of cancer might look like. it tells the story. my story.
 God's story.

-my hope is that i have been nothing but honest. i didn't easily embrace God's plan for my health. it has been a journey of surrender. it is always a journey of surrender, friends.
+my hope is that i have been honest. i didn't easily embrace God's plan for my health. it has been a journey of surrender. strangely enough, surrender had been the very word i was working on just before hearing news of my diagnosis. it's always been a specific struggle for me. and continues to be.

-but God is in the business of bringing beauty to the broken parts of our living.
+but God is in the business of bringing beauty to the broken parts of our living. to the broken pieces of us.
 He redeems all things.
 He redeems our sinful bodies and our sick bodies. he redeems. he restores. he refines.
 God took the black, ugly ashes of my diagnosis and brought something beautiful.

 i know blogs are sometimes hard to navigate when you are trying to follow a specific story. if you'd like to read my posts about cancer, i'd suggest starting with the april 20th, 2011 post, "reaching arms."